lukelbd/ncparallel/README.md

 files=($(./ncdivide -d=lat -n=8 input.nc))
 [ $? -ne 0 ] && echo "Error: ncdivide failed." && exit 1

-# Next run some command on each file in parallel
+# Next run some command on each file in parallel, for example a python script,
+# that generates some new output file
 # WARNING: Make sure that your command preserves the 'domain_decomposition' dimension
 # attribute and 'NumFilesInSet' global attribute on the output NetCDF file!
 for file in "${files[@]}"; do